microsoft/Mastering-the-Marketplace/saas/labs/lab3-install-pub-portal/README.md

 ## Exercise: Create an app registration

-In this exercise you will create a single-tenant app registration for the internal Publisher Portal application.
+In this exercise, you will create a single-tenant app registration for the internal Publisher Portal application.
 This allows accounts you designate within your own tenant to access the application.

 1. Log in to the Azure portal.
 1. In the top-of-center command window in the portal, type "app reg" and select the item "App registrations" that appears.
 You will see a list of current app registrations.